 We cannot commercialize LUM-201 or any future product candidates in the United States without first obtaining regulatory approval for the product from the FDA, nor can we commercialize LUM-201 or any future product candidates outside of the United States without obtaining regulatory approval from comparable foreign regulatory authorities.
 The FDA approval process typically takes years to complete and approval is never guaranteed.
 Before obtaining regulatory approvals for the commercial sale of LUM-201 for a target PGHD indication or any future product candidates, we generally must demonstrate with substantial evidence gathered in preclinical and well-controlled clinical trials that the product candidate is safe and effective for use for that target indication and that the manufacturing facilities, processes and controls are adequate.
 We are pursuing the same regulatory pathway for LUM-201 followed by most of the approved rhGH products and long-acting GH products under development with LUM-201 focused on a subset of previously diagnosed PGHD patients.

-We intend to study treatment naïve patients by conducting a Phase 3 clinical trial with a primary endpoint of 12 month mean height velocity that is intended to support regulatory approval.
-We plan to propose to the FDA a single Phase 3 study, which we believe has the potential to be registrational, that will be a double-blinded, placebo-controlled clinical trial with a 2:1 randomization in approximately 150 patients for 12 months, with the placebo-controlled portion of the trial for six months.
-Advanced planning for this trial is underway, and we expect to finalize design details following a Type C meeting with the FDA in the third quarter of 2024 and to be in position to initiate this trial in the second quarter of 2025.
-The FDA may not accept our Phase 3 trial design proposal and may require us to conduct the placebo-controlled portion of the trial for 12 months, which we believe would present significant enrollment challenges.
-The FDA may also require us to revert to a study with an active comparator arm with a non-inferiority margin or another trial design, or require us to conduct additional well-controlled clinical investigations, any of which could increase the amount of time and expense required for our Phase 3 trial and/or reduce the likelihood of achieving the required primary endpoint in a Phase 3 clinical trial.
-The FDA may also disagree with our interpretation of data or may require that we develop and obtain marketing authorization for the Predictive Enrichment Marker (PEM) test, which is used to identify patients who are responsive to LUM-201.
-If FDA determines that the PEM test is important for ensuring the safe and effective use of our product candidate, FDA's approval of LUM-201 may be contingent upon the successful development of the PEM test.
-Based on the clinical data, if FDA limits our proposed indication for LUM-201, such as narrowing the indication to PGHD patients who are PEM positive, our anticipated market share may be significantly reduced.
+The final Phase 3 trial design will consist of a global, multi-site, double-blinded, placebo-controlled trial with two cohorts randomized 2:1 to 1.6 mg/kg/day oral LUM-201 or daily placebo, each on treatment for 12 months.
+The single endpoint will be the comparison of LUM-201 annualized height velocity (AHV) to placebo AHV.
+This trial will be conducted at approximately 80 global sites and is expected to be initiated in Q2 2025.

-If we are required to conduct additional or different trials than we are anticipating or that prior rhGH products were required to complete, this could increase the amount of time and expense required for regulatory approval of LUM-201, if any.
-In addition, while the available growth data from published studies of approved rhGH therapy products suggest that six and 12 months mean height velocities are well correlated, it is possible that LUM-201, due to its unique properties, will produce different results.
+While the available growth data from published studies of approved rhGH therapy products suggest that six and 12 months mean height velocities are well correlated, it is possible that LUM-201, due to its unique properties, will produce different results.
 If the six months mean height velocities that we observe for LUM-201 in the OraGrowtH210 Trial do not correlate to 12 month mean height velocities that we ultimately observe in any Phase 3 clinical trial that we may conduct, LUM-201 may not achieve the required primary endpoint in the Phase 3 clinical trial, and LUM-201 may not receive regulatory approval.
 Moreover, obtaining regulatory approval for marketing of LUM-201 in one country does not ensure we will be able to obtain regulatory approval in other countries, while a failure or delay in obtaining regulatory approval in one country may have a negative effect on the regulatory process in other countries.